-After getting over a bit of performance anxiety, I brought my butternut squash dish to work to be critiqued by the masters.
+After getting over a bit of performance anxiety, I brought my butternut squash dish to work to be critiqued by the chefs at the restaurant I worked at.
 I did my best to appear cool and calm and slid the plastic to-go container holding the contents of my labors to the chef.

 “Here’s that butternut squash dish I’ve been obsessing over,” I said with studied nonchalance.
 “Heat it up whenever you think you have the time.”

 I started to walk away.
-The chef stopped me as I turned to leave.
+Chef Bryant stopped me as I turned to leave.

 “Hold up.
 We’re gonna eat it now.”